GRIEF, love, support, comfort, dignity, prayer, devotion, service, care, discipline, sovereignty, mission, task, healing, glory, eternal rest……

-Moving forward, I am putting in a pet loss area and plans are being discussed to integrate new technologies throughout the property and expand or modernize certain areas of the home to better serve the community.
-Recently, I installed an arrangement suite; a more comfortable area for families to discuss funeral arrangements, in a living room setting versus sitting at a desk.
-It is much more personable.
+Moving forward, I am putting in a pet loss area and plans are being discussed to integrate new technologies throughout the property and expand or modernize certain areas of the home to better serve the community, including a current available hospitality room (now that food and drink are legal in funeral homes).
+Recently, I installed an arrangement suite; a more comfortable area for families to discuss funeral arrangements.
 I believe that the families we serve feel much more at ease and realize that I am just another person, like themselves, helping and walking right along with them on their journey.
 Sometimes in this world, we need another person to lean on, and I am happy to be that person.

-In 2015, we developed our mission statement to briefly define us and set us apart; Our mission… is to continue, after 84 years of Christian Service, to be the leading funeral home, providing the highest quality service and professionalism that our families deserve and expect, regardless of financial backgrounds.
-Through the love of Jesus, I hope that the service I provide, will be my legacy; a manifestation of that love.
+In 2015, we developed our mission statement to briefly define us and set us apart; Our Mission is to continue, after over 90 years of Christian Service, to be the leading funeral and cremation caregivers and preplanning specialists, faithfully providing the highest quality standard of service, with dignity, integrity and professionalism that you, all made in the image of God, deserve and expect, regardless of financial backgrounds, while honoring and glorifying God in ALL we do, by the loving care we provide through the Holy Spirit.

-Today, I live in the Town of Niagara with my supporting and loving wife, Laura Sweney-Goodlander and my three children, Christopher, Addison and Evelyn, who, in hopes, would continue my dedication to funeral service and follow in my footsteps.
+Today, I live in the Town of Niagara with my supporting and loving wife, and Niagara County Coroner, Laura Sweney-Goodlander and my three children, Christopher, Addison and Evelyn, who, in hopes, would continue my dedication to funeral service and follow in my footsteps.